Eagle of Delight

-Hayne Hudjihini or Eagle of Delight (c.
-1795 – 1822) was a prominent Otoe woman from what is now Nebraska.
+Hayne Hudjihini or Eagle of Delight (1795 – 1822) was a prominent Otoe woman from what is now Nebraska.

 The daughter of a chief, Hayne Hudjihini belonged to the Eagle clan.
 She became one of the five wives of Chief Sų Manyi Kathi, or Shaumonekusse (Otoe, ca. 1785–1837), who belonged to the Bear clan.

 Travels

 In 1822, Hayne Hudjihini accompanied her husband with an Indian delegation of chiefs to Washington D.C., where they met James Monroe, the President of the United States.
 She was described by those who met her as beautiful and charming.
 The Bureau of Indian Affairs (BIA) commissioned Charles Bird King to paint portraits of Hudjihini and Shaumonekusse.

 Death

 Shortly after her visit, Hayne Hudjihini died of measles, probably contracted during her travels.